 Welcome, weebs, to Animated Observations

-How do you all feel about SPY x FAMILY so far?
+How do you all feel about Spy x Family?
 Let me know in the comments below.

 If you are interested in reading more from me, check under blog to read my most recent stuff, or look below for some related posts.
 Also, if you would like to support Animated Observations, consider donating on Ko-fi or through paypal, or pledging on Patreon.
 You can even support by just liking and sharing this post.

-As always, special shoutout to Jenn for supporting us on Patreon.
+As always, special thanks to Jenn for the support on Patreon.

 If you can’t, or just don’t feel like it, no worries.
 Thank you all for reading, and goodbye, for now, friends!